 Skip to main content

-The Understanding of Seventh Month Prayers and its activities
+The understanding of Seventh Month Prayers and their associated activities

-Intrinsic to the Ghost Month is ancestor worship, where traditionally the filial piety of descendants extends to their ancestors even after their deaths.
-Activities during the month would include preparing ritualistic food offerings, burning incense and joss paper, a papier-mache form of material items such as clothes, gold and other paper effigies for the visiting spirits of the ancestors.
-Elaborate meals would be served with empty seats for each of the deceased in the family treating the deceased as if they are still living.
-Ancestor worship is what distinguishes Qing Ming Festival from Ghost Month because the latter includes paying respects to all deceased regardless known or unknown.
+Intrinsic to the Ghost Month is ancestor worship, where traditionally, the filial piety of descendants extends to their ancestors even after their deaths.
+Activities during the month include preparing ritualistic food offerings, burning incense and joss paper (a papier-mâché form of material items such as clothes, gold, and other paper effigies) for the visiting spirits of the ancestors.
+Elaborate meals are served with empty seats arranged for each deceased family member, treating them as if they are still living.
+Ancestor worship distinguishes the Qing Ming Festival from the Ghost Month, as the latter includes paying respects to all deceased, whether known or unknown.

 Comments